 We may need to update this Privacy notice periodically.
-This version was last updated on 12.05.2022.
+This version was last updated May 2025

-Appendix 1: Non- exhaustive list of examples of the types of personal data which we collect about pupils and parents
+Appendix 1: Non-exhaustive list of the types of personal data we process

-- Personal identifiers and contacts (such as name, unique pupil number, contact details and address). - Characteristics (such as ethnicity, language, and free school meal eligibility). - Safeguarding information (such as court orders and professional involvement). - Special educational needs (including the needs and ranking). - Medical conditions (such as doctor information, child health, dental health, allergies, medication and dietary requirements). - Attendance record (such as sessions attended, number of absences, absence reasons and any previous schools attended). - Test results, assessment and attainment (such as Key stage 1 and phonics results, - Behavioural information (such as exclusions and any relevant alternative provision put in place). - Photographs and CCTV - We may use online platfords to deliver lessons remotely, if we intend to record the lesson we will let you know.
+Data type Purpose Where we obtain the data from Personal identifiers and contacts (such as name, unique pupil number, contact details and address).
+To support pupil learning and deliver remote learning School application from the local authority.
+Direct from the parent or pupil.
+CTF files from previous schools Characteristics (such as ethnicity, language, and free school meal eligibility).
+To monitor and report on pupil progress and check whether any extra help is needed.
+School application from the local authority.
+Direct from the parent or pupil.
+CTF files from previous schools Safeguarding information (such as court orders and professional involvement).
+To look after pupil wellbeing.
+Police and local authority services Special educational needs (including the needs and ranking).
+To keep track of how well we're performing and assess the quality of our services.
+Local authority Medical conditions (such as doctor information, child health, dental health, allergies, medication and dietary requirements).
+To keep children safe (e.g. food allergies, or emergency contact details).
+Medical records, direct from parent Attendance record (such as sessions attended, number of absences, absence reasons and any previous schools attended).
+To meet the statutory duties placed upon us e.g. for official data collections.
+Test results, assessment and attainment (such as key stage 1 and phonics results, post 16 courses enrolled for and any relevant results).
+To promote the school e.g. through our website, prospectuses and press releases.
+Behavioural information (such as exclusions and any relevant alternative provision put in place).
+Photographs and CCTV To investigate incidents and/or complaints We may use online platforms to deliver lessons remotely; if we intend to record the lesson we will let you know To support pupil learning and deliver remote learning